-To accommodate students who cannot attend up to four workshops, we drop the four worst weeks of the timed assessments.
-To accommodate students who cannot complete two problem sets, we drop the two worst scores.
+To accommodate students who cannot complete two group problem sets, we drop the two worst scores.
 Save these accommodations for illness or other emergencies entirely outside of your control: do not miss the coursework because you are busy or for any potentially avoidable reasons.
 Any additional accommodations for the participation elements of the course beyond the ones requested by the ATS or outlined above are extremely limited and completely at our discretion.
 There will be no extensions or make-up for the Take-Home Writing Assignment as it can be completed over a number of days.